genomicsclass/leanpub/manuscript/linear_models_in_practice.md

-## Linear Models in Practice
+## Linear Models In Practice

-We will be demonstrate how we can analyze the high fat diet data using linear models instead of directly applying a t-test.
-We will see that ultimtely, these two approaches are equivalent.
+We will demonstrate how to analyze the high fat diet data using linear models instead of directly applying a t-test.
+We will demonstrate how, ultimately, these two approaches are equivalent.

-We start by reading in the data and make a creating a quick stripchart:
+We start by reading in the data and creating a quick stripchart:

 ```r